marknelsonengineer/empire/DESIGN.md

 Empire ][ will have the following layers:
   - Core:  A multi-threaded C++ program that maintains the state of the application and processes transactions.
   - Rep:  The Representative.
 This layer runs on the same server as the core, but in a different process space (Probably).
-It's purpose is to mediate requests between the Client API.
+Its purpose is to mediate requests between the Client API.
   - Client API:  [gRPC] over SSH using XXX for authentication.
-  - Default Client:  A multi-platform shell-like program that can login to XXX.
+  - Default Client:  A multi-platform shell-like program that is the default Empire client.
 The Client is considered untrusted code.

 I'm thinking of using [gRPC] for the client-layer API.